-Needle-Free Injection Overview
+Overview Of Needle-Free Injection

-The surgeon then places the jet injector on the delineated donor area and plunges the nozzle into the subcutaneous tissue of the scalp.
+The surgeon then places the jet injector on the delineated donor area and plunges the nozzle into the tissue of the scalp.

 The spray velocity is usually more than 100ms-1, and the delivery takes about a second.
 The penetration depth of the hypodermic needle is more in contrast to the needle-free jet injections.

 A needle-free injection system makes the skin of the donor and recipient areas numb.
 However, since the drug does not penetrate the deeper layers of the skin, its effects aren’t long-lasting.

-Who Can Have Needle-Free Injections & Why
+Who Can Have A Needle-Free Anaesthesia & Why?

 - Typical Phobia Symptoms – Anything from feeling anxious and scared to feeling sick or nauseous.
 The patient may also experience difficulty breathing or start to hyperventilate.

-- Fainting or Convulsions – In extreme cases, patients may go into a vasovagal reflex reaction that sees them fainting or experiencing convulsions before, during or after the procedure.
+- Fainting or Convulsions – In extreme cases, patients may go into a vasovagal reflex reaction that sees them fainting or experiencing convulsions before, during, or after the procedure.

 - Hypersensitivity to Pain – Those with needle phobias may be highly sensitive to the pain and discomfort caused by the needle.

-What To Think About Before Getting Needle-Free Anaesthesia
+What To Think About Before Getting Needle-Free Anaesthesia?

-Before getting injections from a needle-free device, you should keep in mind that this drug delivery system is “needle-free”, not “pain-free.”
+Before getting injections from a needle-free device, you should keep in mind that this drug delivery system is “needle-free,” not “pain-free.”

-Moreover, many patients falsely assume that they won’t feel a burning sensation in their scalp after the local anaesthesia injection using needles.
+Moreover, many patients falsely assume that they won’t feel a burning sensation on their scalp after the local anaesthesia injection using needles.

 Am I Suitable For Hair Transplant?

-There are two different types of needle-free injectors:
+There are two different needle-free injectors:

 - Disposable Cartridge Jet Injectors (DCJIs)